mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

 resizable sidebar
     In addition to toggling its visibility,
     the width of the sidebar can also be interactively changed by users.

+    The new width (and whether the sidebar is visible or not) is stored in the browser's "local storage", which means it will be remembered for the next visit.

+    The default with can be configured with the theme option :theme-option:`sidebarwidth`.

 keyboard navigation
     left/right arrow keys, P/N/U/I/S/M